Adri-7/VeggiCity-backend/README.md

 # Veggicity backend

 This is the backend part of the Veggicity mobile app.
-It defines a REST API managed by a Node-RED server.
+It defines a RESTful API managed by a Node-RED server.

 ## Install